 When you think about Shopify and Magento 2, both have rich ecosystems for extensions and plugins.
 However, the challenge emerges when these aren’t directly interchangeable due to their architectural differences.
 Specific features on a Shopify store might have been realized through dedicated apps.
 Upon migrating to Magento 2, there’s a crucial task of identifying these functionalities.
 The next step?
 Find corresponding Magento 2 extensions or delve into custom development.
 It’s not just about functionality but also costs.

-Magento 2 extensions can vary from being free to relatively expensive, and it’s this variability that has to be factored into your migration budget.
-Then there’s the layer of complexity regarding integration.
+Magento 2 extensions can range from free to relatively expensive, and this variability has to be factored into your migration budget.
+Then, there’s the layer of complexity regarding integration.
 Extensions, especially when sourced from different developers, might not always sync well together.
-Ensuring harmony between these extensions becomes pivotal to prevent potential conflicts and errors.
+Ensuring harmony between these extensions becomes pivotal to preventing potential conflicts and errors.

 Design Overhaul